UNINETTSigma2/documentation/quick/gettingstarted.md

 The machine names are:

-* fram.sigma2.no - Fram
+* `fram.sigma2.no` - Fram
+* `saga.sigma2.no` - Saga
+* `login.nird.sigma2.no` - NIRD.
+See [NIRD](../storage/nird.md) for
+  more about NIRD.

-First time you log in, and everytime there is a change in the *ssh-server*, OS or hardware on Fram, you will be asked to confirm the ssh-server fingerprint.
+First time you log in, and everytime there is a change in the *ssh-server*, OS or hardware on the system you log in to, you will be asked to confirm the ssh-server fingerprint.
 Typical message is:

     The authenticity of host 'fram.sigma2.no (158.39.114.72)' can't be established.

-The procedure then is to check the stated `ECDSA key fingerprint` with the one printed here: [Fram ssh SHA256 fingerprint](../faq/ssh.md#sha256-fingerprint)
+The procedure then is to check the stated `ECDSA key fingerprint` with the one printed here: [ssh SHA256 fingerprint](../faq/ssh.md#sha256-fingerprint).

-For the storage services, the login nodes are listed at [Storage Services](../storage/storageservices.md).

 ## Remote desktop